FEDERAL LAWS

 INDIVIDUALS WITH DISABILITIES EDUCATION IMPROVEMENT ACT OF 2004

-The Individuals with Disabilities Education Improvement Act (IDEA) is a federal law that guarantees all eligible children with disabilities between the ages of 3 and 21 (or until the child graduates) the right to a free appropriate public education designed to meet their individual needs.
+The Individuals with Disabilities Education Act (IDEA) is a federal law that supports children with disabilities from birth to age 22.
+Under IDEA, Part C provides early intervention services for infants and toddlers birth to age three and their families.
+Part B guarantees children from age 3 to 22 (or until the child graduates) the right to a free appropriate early intervention services and public education designed to meet their individual needs.

 SECTION 504 of the REHABILITATION ACT OF 1973